DefyingGravity10/simple-wordle-clone/README.md

 <!--of the Department of Computer Science in the University of the Philippines - Diliman during the First Semester of A.Y.
 2022-2023. -->
 <br>
 <h2><strong>Running the Project</strong></h2>
 See the project from this <a href="https://defyinggravity10.github.io/simple-wordle-clone/">link</a>.
-Then, place <em>anything</em> at the text box and press submit.